orobix/quadra/docs/tutorials/configurations.md

 ### Datamodule

 Datamodule setting files are used to configure the datamodule which manages the datasets and dataloaders used in experiment.
-For a detailed explanatation on how to implement `DataModule` classes, please refer to the [datamodule documentation](/tutorials/datamodules.html).
+For a detailed explanation on how to implement `DataModule` classes, please refer to the [datamodule documentation](../tutorials/datamodules.md).

 Here is the structure of the folder: